-These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34, "Interim Financial Reporting".
-The condensed interim consolidated financial statements should be read in conjunction with the annual financial statements for the year ended March 31, 2019, which have been prepared in accordance with IFRS as issued by the IASB.
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of condensed consolidated interim financial statements, including International Accounting Standard ("IAS") 34, "Interim Financial Reporting".
+The condensed consolidated interim financial statements should be read in conjunction with the annual financial statements for the year ended March 31, 2020, which have been prepared in accordance with IFRS as issued by the IASB.
 In the opinion of management, all adjustments considered necessary for fair presentation of the Company's financial position, results of operations and cash flows have been included.
-Operating results for the three-month period ended June 30, 2019 are not necessarily indicative of the results that may be expected for the year ending March 31, 2020.
+Operating results for the three-month period ended June 30, 2020 are not necessarily indicative of the results that may be expected for the year ending March 31, 2021.